VisionLabs/torch-opencv/README.md

 ```lua
 cv.imwrite{imagePath, src}
 ```
-Third argument to the function is compression specific parameter.
+Third argument to the function can compression specific parameter.
 E.g if compression is *JPEG* then the parameter is *JPEG* compression quality.
+If not provided then default values are used.

 ###Color Conversion
 Opencv provides optimized color conversion functions.